The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 Power point

-The power plant consists of a gas turbine engine and systems that ensure its operation: fuel, control, oil, air cleaning, air and special equipment.
-To special equipment power plant include systems for blowing dust and vibration cleaning, a device for spraying fuel and blowing nozzles, thermal smoke equipment.
+The power plant consists of a gas turbine engine and systems that ensure its operation: fuel, control, oil, air purification, air and special equipment.
+To special equipment power plant These include dust blowing and vibration cleaning systems, a fuel atomization and nozzle purge device, and thermal smoke equipment.

-T-80 tank with gas turbine engine from 1976 produced in Omsk with an engine that producedKaluga Motor Plant of the Ministry of Aviationindustry.
-The development of this engine wasimplemented LNPO them.
+T-80 tank with gas turbine engine since 1976 was produced in Omsk with an engine that producedKaluga Motor Plant of the Ministry of Aviationindustry.
+The development of this engine wascarried out by LNPO named after.
 Klimov in the period 1968-1972.

 The engine had the symbol GTD 1000T.
-Power it upwas 1000 hp on the stand, which corresponded to 795 hp. intank, specific effective fuel consumption in benchconditions - no more than 240 g/e.l.s.h.
-In tank conditions - 270 g / e.l.s.h.
-The warranty period is 500 hours, engine life is 1000 hours.
+Power itwas 1000 hp. on the stand, which corresponded to 795 hp.
+Vtank, specific effective fuel consumption in standbyconditions - no more than 240 g/e.h.h.
+In tank conditions - 270 g/e.h.p.h.
+The warranty period is 500 hours, the service life is 1000 hours.

-GTD 1000T engine -three-shaft, with two-stage centrifugal-centrifugalcompressor, two single-stage compressor turbines,annular countercurrent combustion chamber, freesingle-stage power turbine with adjustable nozzle.
+Engine GTD 1000T -three-shaft, with two-stage centrifugal-centrifugalcompressor, two single-stage compressor turbines,annular counterflow combustion chamber, freesingle-stage power turbine with an adjustable nozzle apparatus.

 The working cycle of a gas turbine engine consists of the same processes as the cycle of a piston engine - intake, compression, combustion, expansion and exhaust.
-However, unlike piston engines, in which these processes proceed sequentially in the same place (in the cylinder), in GTE they are carried out simultaneously and continuously in different places: intake and compression processes in compressors; combustion - in the combustion chamber; expansions - in turbines; release - in the outlet pa-tube.
+However, unlike piston engines, in which these processes occur sequentially in the same place (in the cylinder), in gas turbine engines they are carried out simultaneously and continuously in different places: intake and compression processes in compressors; combustion - in the combustion chamber; expansions - in turbines; exhaust - in the exhaust pipe.

-The power take-off to the driving wheels of the machine is carried out from a free turbine through the engine gearbox and transmission.
-The frequency of rotation of the rotor of a free turbine, depending on the position of the fuel supply pedal and soil resistance, can vary from zero to 26650 rpm.
+Power is taken to the driving wheels of the machine from a free turbine through the engine gearbox and transmission.
+The rotor speed of a free turbine, depending on the position of the fuel pedal and ground resistance, can vary from zero to 26,650 rpm.

-The engine in the power section of the machine is installed in a monoblock with units and system nodes, which speeds up and simplifies assembly and disassembly work.
+The engine in the power compartment of the machine is installed in a monoblock with units and system components, which speeds up and simplifies installation and dismantling work.

-The monoblock is mounted along the longitudinal axis of the tank on three supports: two rear yokes and a front suspension support.
-On the T-80 tank, the time to replace the engine is 5 hours, each gearbox - 4.5 hours.
-(Final report on military operation of the 3rd company in the PriVO).
+The monoblock is installed along the longitudinal axis of the tank on three supports: two rear yokes and a front suspension support.
+On the T-80 tank, the time to replace the engine is 5 hours, each gearbox is 4.5 hours.
+(Final report on the military operation of the 3rd company in the PriVO).

 On the T-72 tank, the engine replacement time is 24 hours.
-(Report 38 of the Research Institute of BTT, “Control over the course of military operation of T-72 tanks in the BVO).
-The replacement time for each gearbox is 10.5 hours, the guitar is 17.7 hours (Manual for the military repair of T-72 tanks).
+(Report 38 NIII BTT, “Monitoring the progress of military operation of T-72 tanks in the BVI”).
+The time to replace each gearbox is 10.5 hours, the guitar is 17.7 hours (Manual for military repair of T-72 tanks).

 Fuel system

-The fuel system includes eight internal and five external fuel tanks, pumps, filters, valves, taps, pipelines and control drives.
+The fuel system includes eight internal and five external fuel tanks, pumps, filters, valves, taps, pipes and control drives.

-To refuel the fuel system, fuel grades T-1, TS-1, RT, as well as diesel fuel L, 3, A are used.
+To refuel the fuel system, fuel of the T-1, TS-1, RT brands, as well as diesel fuel L, 3, A are used.
 The main fuel is T-1 and TS-1.
-It is allowed to mix diesel fuel with fuel T-1, TS-1 and RT in any proportion.
-General stock fuel in the booked volume is 1110 liters, external tanks - 700 liters, additional barrels 400 liters.
+It is allowed to mix diesel fuel with T-1, TS-1 and RT fuels in any proportion.
+Total stock fuel in the reserved volume is 1110 l., external tanks - 700 l., additional barrels 400 l.

-The air cleaning system includes air intake louvers of the roof of the power compartment with a protective mesh, an air cleaner and radiator unit, a fan for blowing units, two fans for dust extraction and oil cooling, an air duct for blowing units,
+The air cleaning system includes air intake louvers of the power compartment roof with a protective mesh, an air cleaner and radiator unit, a fan for blowing units, two fans for dust extraction and oil cooling, an air duct for blowing units,

-two air ducts for ejection of cooling air and dust, hatch of the bulkhead of the power compartment, air filters for the nozzle apparatus of the high-pressure turbine and pressurization of the support cavities.
+two air ducts for the exhaust of cooling air and dust, a power compartment bulkhead hatch, air filters for the nozzle apparatus of the high-pressure turbine and pressurization of the support cavities.

 Transmission

-The transmission of the machine is mechanical, with a hydraulic servo control system, based on that used on the T-64, adapted for the gas turbine engine.
+The vehicle's transmission is mechanical, with a hydraulic servo control system, based on that used on the T-64, adapted for the gas turbine engine.

 Chassis

-The design of the chassis T-80contains track rollers with outer rubber, a caterpillar track made of stampedelements connected to each other parallel, those. doublerubber-metal hinge, whilestamped track elements in placescontact with road wheels (i.e. on the tracktrack) are made with a rubber band.
+T-80 chassis designcontains support rollers with external rubber, a caterpillar belt made of stampedelements connected to each other parallel, those. doublerubber-metal hinge, whilestamped track elements in placescontact with the support rollers (i.e. on the treadmilltrack) are made with rubber.

-The suspension of the tank is individual, torsion bar, with hydraulic shock absorbers.
+The tank's suspension is individual, torsion bar, with hydraulic shock absorbers.
 It consists of 12 suspension units and 6 shock absorbers.

-The placement of the torsion bars is parallel, for the entire width of the machine body, with the starboard torsion bars forward, while the left and right side torsion bars are not interchangeable.
+The placement of torsion bars is parallel, across the entire width of the vehicle hull, with the right side torsion bars shifted forward, while the left and right side torsion bars are not interchangeable.

 Shock absorbers - hydraulic, piston, telescopic type, double-acting.
-The tank has six shock absorbers (three on each side): on the first, second and sixth suspension units.
+The tank is equipped with six shock absorbers (three on each side): on the first, second and sixth suspension units.

 Tactical specifications